11 Protein Misfolding Diseases

 When proteins unfold improperly or misfold, they can no longer carry out their cellular responsibilities and begin to degenerate.
 Over time, clumps of degenerated proteins start to aggregate in the cell, causing various types of dysfunction and eventually cell death.
 Here is a list of diseases that are commonly associated with protein aggregation and its effects on the cells of the body:

 - Alzheimer’s disease (AD)—when amyloid and tau proteins unfold in and around brain cells, proteins form plaques and tangles that cause these neurons to lose function.
 As the neurons degenerate, they become unable to communicate with surrounding cells, affecting memory, language, vision, and more.

 - Cystic fibrosis (CF)—mutations within the cystic fibrosis transmembrane regulator gene (CFTR) cause CFTR protein misfolding, rendering these proteins unable to move salts in and out of the cell.
-As a result, mucus accumulates within the respiratory, digestive, and reproductive systems, causing damage and, eventually, respiratory failure.
+As a result, the mucus accumulates within the respiratory, digestive, and reproductive systems, causing damage and, eventually, respiratory failure.

 - Creutzfeldt–Jakob disease (CJD)—misfolding of a prion protein can cause protein aggregation and neuron death in humans, leading to a sponge-like lesion in the brain.
 Humans can either inherit this prion or receive it through transmission, but either form causes severe mental and physical impairment as well as eventual death.